-DLNR NEWS RELEASE: INFORMATIONAL COMMUNITY MEETING SCHEDULED FOR PROPOSED WAIKOLU- PU‘U ALI‘I FENCE PROJECT ON MOLOKA‘IPosted on Jun 25, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: INFORMATIONAL COMMUNITY MEETING SCHEDULED FOR PROPOSED WAIKOLU- PU‘U ALI‘I FENCE PROJECT ON MOLOKA‘IPosted on Jun 25, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 WAILUKU – The Department of Land and Natural Resources (DLNR), Division of Forestry and Wildlife (DOFAW) invites the Moloka‘i community and interested parties to an informational meeting concerning a proposed fencing and management project in the Waikolu Valley and Pu‘u Ali‘i Natural Area Reserve areas.
 The purpose of the proposed project is to protect the natural resources of the Pu‘u Ali‘i Natural Area Reserve (NAR) while improving hunting opportunities within the Moloka‘i Forest Reserve hunting units.
 The fence will help to prevent entry of pigs, goats and deer into the NAR and help to prevent erosion into nearshore waters, protect fisheries and water supplies, and conserve native Hawaiian plants and wildlife.

 “By placing the fence along the steep ridge of Waikolu Valley we are hoping to reduce the movement of game mammals into the valley and beyond, where they impact natural resources and are less accessible to hunters.
 So in addition to protecting the sensitive resources of the NAR, we are expecting this fence to improve hunting in the Forest Reserve”, said Scott Fretz, DOFAW Maui District Manager.
 “We have excellent hunter check station data from those hunting units so we will continue to collect that data and monitor future trends in hunter success”, he added.